rozi5500/Blog-API/README.md

 ## Features

 - CRUD operations for managing blog posts
-- CRUD operations for managing comments on blog posts
 - Authentication and authorization using JWT tokens
 - User management including registration, login, and password reset
 - Role-based access control for different types of users